skip to Main Content

 Is It Worth It?

-It’s no secret that an executor can have numerous responsibilities and can be expected to spend a significant amount of time and energy ensuring the proper administration of an estate.
+Everyone knows that an executor bears numerous responsibilities and must devote a significant amount of time and energy to ensure the proper administration of an estate.
 Executors can feel pressured by time as they usually have one year from the testator’s death to finish the administration and distribute the assets to the beneficiaries – known as the executor’s year.
-While this is not a strict deadline, if administration pushes beyond the executor’s year beneficiaries can begin to urge the executor with court orders to speed up the process if it is being unduly delayed.
+While there’s no strict deadline, beneficiaries can start urging the executor with court orders to speed up the process if the administration extends beyond the executor’s year and causes undue delay.

-In deciding whether you want to accept executorship or not, it’s important to understand that executors can be compensated for their efforts through executor’s fees.
-Under the Trustee Act, an executor is entitled to a maximum of 5 percent of the gross aggregate value of the estate unless otherwise specified in the will.
+When deciding whether to accept executorship, understand that the law allows executors to receive compensation for their efforts through executor’s fees.
+The Trustee Act entitles an executor to a maximum of 5 percent of the gross aggregate value of the estate, unless the will specifies otherwise.
 In most cases, 5 percent is a high figure for the executor’s compensation, and fees are more commonly between 2 percent and 3 percent of the estate’s value.

 When contemplating accepting executorship, it is also important to consider the proximity with which you live to the location of the estate’s assets.
 It can be quite difficult to administer an estate when you are living in another province or country.
-The tasks of an executor can usually not be done during a week-long trip to the place where the assets reside, and will require the executor be in the same city as the majority of the assets are for an extended period of time.
+An executor usually cannot complete their tasks during a week-long trip to the location of the assets.
+They will need to stay in the same city where the majority of the assets are for an extended period.

 If you are an executor and are unsure how to begin the estate administration process, contact an experienced estate lawyer today.
 We can help guide you through the tasks of being an executor, and can help ensure that you are not held personally liable for any issues related to the administration of the estate.